 I pull it together and realize I have a whole day ahead of me and that I have to entertain this chick who I barely know.
 We hit the pool and do lunch oh so LA pretentiously.
 Followed by an early evening cruise down to Malibu for dinner, a decent seafood place and drinks of course.
 Aaaaaand I am slowly realizing I've made a grave mistake.
 This chick is bad news to say the least and now I'm the asshole that turned a one night stand into more than that and now I'm stuck.
 Yet another cliche and reoccurring theme in my life.
 How do I get out of this?
 How do I maintain/escape?
-Well, I did what any guy would do, Make a plan and stick to it.
-I decide it's time to go, so there I am, battling the wind and terrible drivers on the interstate back to Hollywood, with my half drunk passenger "woo'ing" every 10 seconds for Snapchat.
+Well, I did what any guy would do: make a plan and stick to it.
+I decide it's time we end this dinner and begin drinking back at her place.
+So there I am, battling the wind and terrible drivers on the interstate back to Hollywood, with my half drunk passenger behind me "woo'ing" every 10 seconds for Snapchat.

 Upon arrival of our shared accommodations I finalize exactly what my plan is; to get incoherent blackout drunk to avoid anything real right now.
 I do so by pulling my emergency ejection seat lever also known as the bottle of whiskey I had purchased and stored in her freezer.